 What the NPRM does not discuss is Brofenbrenner's clear bias or the source of her figures.
-The article was sponsored in part by the American Rights at Work Education Fund, described in the article's preface as "an educational and outreach organization dedicated to promoting the freedom of workers to form unions and bargain collectively."29 In the article, Brofenbrenner lists among her
+The article was sponsored in part by the American Rights at Work Education Fund, described in the article's preface as "an educational and outreach organization dedicated to promoting the freedom of workers to form unions and bargain collectively."
+In the article, Brofenbrenner lists among her agenda items answering the question of, "how does labor law need to be reformed in order to restore the promise embodied in Section 7 of the NLRA that works have the right to organize and bargain first agreements?"
+She offers the Employee Free Choice Act as her answer.

-NPRM a5t 36184, note 9.
+&lt;sup>26 NPRM a5t 36184, note 9.
 NPRM at 36184, citing The Man in the Middle, Nathan W. Shefferman, New York, Doubleday, 1961; NPRM at 36187 citing Confessions of a Union Buster, Marting Jay Levitt, New York, Crown Publishers, 1993.

-29 Brofenbrenner, 2009 at preface.
+&lt;sup>29 Brofenbrenner, 2009 at preface.